truffet/div-reg_test/README.md

 - The script includes basic error handling for API requests.
 For a production script, consider adding more comprehensive error handling and logging.
 - This script is intended for learning purposes and is not ready for production use without further modifications and robust testing.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 - Thomas Ruffet

-See also the list of contributors who participated in this project.

 ## License